alvivar/bite/README.md

     cargo run --release --p client

-You should be able to write from any other TCP connection, just send complete lines before flush.
+You should be able to write from any TCP connection, just send complete lines before flush.

 ## Tech

-A Rust Multi-threading TcpListeners that stores data on a BTreeMap serialized into a json file with Serde.
+Rust Multi-thread TcpListeners storing data over a BTreeMap serialized into a json file with Serde.